Generic root counts and flatness in tropical geometry: Generic root counts of square systems

 We now address point \ref{enumitem:compatibleSubset}.
-As with the previous two, there is no guarantee that $\ell_{\widehat{X}/Y}=\ell_{X/Y}$.
-Instead, we will see that generic root count of the modification $\widehat X$ is the generic root count of $X_U$ for an open dense $U$ in $T_Y$.
-In the following the we will show what $U$ is, why $U$ is necessary, and when $X_U=X$.
+As with the previous two, there is no guarantee that $\ell_{\widehat{X},\eta}=\ell_{X,\eta}$.
+Instead, we will see that generic root count of the modification $\widehat X$ is the generic root count of $X\cap U$ for a dense open $U\subseteq T$.
+In the following the we will show what $U$ is, why $U$ is necessary, and when $X\cap U=X$.